Classof2020/classof2020.github.io/_class/nischal_shrestha.md

 I always go to date at night with my bed, We really sleep together.

+I have got special power, I can turn girls ** Active Now ** status to ** Active A minute ago ** by just sending **Hi**.

-Nischal says, he is "Nepal by birth, Nepal by heart and Nepal by thought".
+Believe me, I am  "Nepal by birth, Nepal by heart and Nepal by thought".

-Nischal is one of the most simple and humble guy you will ever find in this earth.
+I am one of the most simple and humble guy you will ever find in this earth.

-He is one of the prominent member of "The Poshan & Co.".
+I am one of the prominent member of "The Poshan & Co.".

-He is true Patriotic and you can found patriotism in every mole of his blood.
+I am true Patriotic and you can found patriotism in every mole of his blood.